mgierhart/Roku-ESP32-Remote/README.md

 # Roku-ESP32-Remote
 ESP32 Wifi Remote for Roku

+PLEASE NOTE that this connects to the Roku via IP address, which needs to be added to the code before you flash it to the ESP32.

 This code was developed for an ESP32-WROOM-32 board in the Arduino IDE.
 It's configured for my Roku Streambar to use the following buttons:

 Up                 = Pin 23